Corporate Office for Mitsubishi Engineering

 Mitsubishi Heavy Engineering wanted to set up an office in India anticipating future growth.
 With limited staff and a fluid roadmap of the future, they wanted an office designed as per their global standards of quality and one that could handle sudden increases and decreases of people based on their on-going projects at any point.

-Rather than following the “corner-office” approach that affords the finest views and natural light to the senior most people, the strategy was to give the maximum natural light to the open plan workstations.
-The enclosed cabins were aligned to the dead wall on either side of the quadrant, and were fitted with frameless glass panels overlooking the central workspace.
-The resulting clarity of movement combines with the clear sight lines across the office to aid better co-ordination between working groups.
+Rather than following the “corner-office” approach that affords the finest views and natural light to the senior-most people, the strategy was to give the maximum natural light to the open plan workstations.
+The enclosed cabins were aligned to the dead wall on either side of the quadrant and were fitted with frameless glass panels overlooking the central workspace.
+The resulting clarity of movement combines with clear sightlines across the office to aid better coordination between working groups.

 A hallmark of this project was the commitment to avoiding on-site finish.
-As far as possible, design details were drawn to be manufactured off-site with components were ordered well in advance.
-Even the onsite work was detailed so as to limit the paint and polish surfaces.
+As far as possible, design details were drawn to be manufactured off-site with components that were ordered well in advance.
+Even the onsite work was detailed to limit the paint and polish surfaces.
 Specifications were redrawn and redesigned to ensure that fit and finish quality would match global standards.
-Muted tones of grey and blue, traditional Mitsubishi Engineering colours, were used in the furniture and wall panelling.
+Muted tones of grey and blue, traditional Mitsubishi Engineering colors, were used in the furniture and wall paneling.